SiyiP/linked-blog-starter-md/11 HEENT/SFP Clinical Anatomy of the Brain I+II_Vandergrift.md

 - MCA stroke = center part of occipital lobe = very back part of pole, so we see macular central vision problem
 - pca stroke = not really a huge central vision probelm
 ![[lesions along the visual pathways.png]]
+2 eye problem - chiasm problem - memorize this

+see - 50 y f with left proptosis + vision loss